Accenture Interview Process: AI-Powered Interview Prep for Video Interviews

 3. Technical Assessments and Interviews – Depending on the position, candidates may complete technical tests or participate in in-depth interviews related to their expertise.

-Regardless of whether the Assessment Centre is in person or online, the structure and expectations remain the same.
+Whether the Assessment Centre is in person or online, the structure and expectations remain the same.
 Being prepared, proactive, and engaged throughout each stage will help you stand out as a strong candidate.

 Accenture: A Global Leader in Consulting and Professional Services